When you visit us in person

 Both arrival drinks and interval drinks orders can be placed in advance from the morning of your performance, details of which will be emailed to you.

-Arrival drinks: app orders close one hour prior to the start of the show
+Arrival drinks: online orders close one hour prior to the start of the show

-Interval drinks: app order close 15 minutes prior to the start of the show
+Interval drinks: online orders close 15 minutes prior to the start of the show

-You’ll be able to select your collection time once you place your order (please select a collection time that corresponds with your arrival time slot for arrival drinks orders) and pay using the app.
+You’ll be able to select your collection time once you place your order (please select a collection time that corresponds with your arrival time slot for arrival drinks orders) and pay online.
 Your order will be waiting for you at your designated bar at your chosen collection time.

-If you require step-free access, please don’t pre-order using the app.
+If you require step-free access, please don’t pre-order online.
 A member of our team will take your order once you arrive – you’ll then be able to head inside the auditorium and your order will be brought to you.

 Order at the bar